mongodb/docs/source/includes/fact-platform-s390x.rst

+.. admonition:: New Platform Support

-Starting in MongoDB 4.0.6, support for s390x RHEL/CentOS 7 has been added.
+   Starting in MongoDB 4.0.6, support for the following platforms have been added:

+   - s390x RHEL/CentOS 7
+   - s390x SLES12
+   - s390x Ubuntu 18.04

 .. list-table::
    :header-rows: 1